 City pest control officer Colin Watts told the newspaper he had seen a 2 ft-long rodent, which was as “wide as a brick”, prowling the streets, while the number of calls made by homeowners to report rats on their property rose by almost 300 over the past 12 months.

 In Cornwall, a rodent measuring roughly 48 centimetres (19 inches) from nose to tail was also discovered in a family’s back garden.
 It had been feasting on the family dog’s dry food which had been kept in their shed in Penryn, Kirstie Rollason said.

-This rat was discovered in a back garden in Cornwall Ms Rollason said the creature was so big, even the dog was scared to approach it.
+Ms Rollason said the creature was so big, even the dog was scared to approach it.
 "Luckily, we haven't come across any of its siblings," she added.

 Meanwhile, a giant rodent discovered in Gravesend on Tuesday may in fact be another animal all together, according to The News Shopper.

 A picture of a 'rat' so big it barely squeezed into a shovel was tweeted by BBC Radio 2 but Ben Johnson, who is director of Direct Pest Solution said: "I don’t think it's a rat, I believe it's a coypu, a bit like a beaver."